shlevanto/text_file_compression/docs/week2.md

 Getting the read and written files to match proved somewhat tricky.
 To achieve maximum compression, I do not write the objects to a file.
 Instead I write the information as strings / characters.
 This proved to be tricky with line changes and whitespaces becaus some file reading methods seem to ignore them.
 After some frustration, I got the read and written files to match.

 ## Issues, unclarities and questions
 Probably the RLE + BWT require the text to be represented as binary numbers for the characters in the text.
 I don't see how I could get enough runs from natural language input otherwise.
+Seems that RLE + BWT might be useless for natural language but work well for data represented as binary.

 ## Plan for next steps
 Getting started on BWT.

 ## Time used
-2 + 7
+2 + 7 + 1